Food Safety

 The positive impact of these regulations outweighs the negatives.
 Food safety programs have significantly reduced the number of foodborne illness outbreaks–and that's a big win for everyone involved.

-Current Challenges and Issues
+Current challenges and issues

 Despite the major wins we’ve experienced as a society regarding food safety regulations over the years, we still need to overcome some significant hurdles.